okta/okta-signin-widget/README.md

 - **features.hideSignOutLinkInMFA** - Hides the sign out link for MFA challenge.
 Defaults to `false`.

+- **features.hideSignOutLinkOnPasswordExpired** - Hides the sign out link on password expired page.
+Defaults to `false`.

 - **features.registration** - Display the registration section in the primary auth page.
 Defaults to `false`.

 - **features.idpDiscovery** - Enable [IdP Discovery](#idp-discovery).
 Defaults to `false`.